simrangupta29/vsd_squadron_mini_internship/README.md

 <b> ABOUT RISC-V ARCHITECTURE </b>

 >* RISC-V is an open, versatile instruction-set architecture supporting diverse implementations.</br>
-RISC-V is the first widely accepted open-source RISC processor.
+RISC-V is the first widely accepted open-source RISC processor.</br>
 It features a base integer ISA, optional extensions, 32/64-bit variants, IEEE-754 floating-point support, and facilitates experimentation with privileged architectures, hypervisors, and parallel computing.

 <b> INSTRUCTION SET IN RISCV </b>